Brave student’s graduation tribute to dad who died from Covid-19

 Nicola will graduate despite losing her beloved dad Eugene on 2 May this year after he spent three weeks in ICU fighting Covid-19.
 Nicola says: “Dad passed away the day after my exams started.
 I think the hardest part of it all was being stuck at home.
 The restrictions meant that it was almost cruel that we couldn’t visit him.
 Even though he was surrounded by medical staff, the thought of him dying in hospital without us was absolutely heartbreaking.

-“He was so healthy, and it came so unexpected how severe COVID-19 had affected him, while I had such mild symptoms.
-I was in two minds of whether to do my exams or not, but in the end, I decided to do them for him, I know he would have wanted me to after all of the work I had put in, especially in final year.”
+“He was so healthy, and it came so unexpected how severe Covid-19 had affected him, while I had such mild symptoms.
+I was in two minds of whether to do my exams or not, but in the end, I decided to do them for him, I know he would of wanted me to after all of the work I had put in, especially in final year.”

 Remembering her dad, Nicola says: “My dad was quiet, like me, until you got to know him.
 He had the biggest heart.
 We were extremely close.
 Since no age, I was always his little shadow that followed him everywhere.
 He came from a huge family and he really was the heart of it all.
 He made everyone feel so welcome when they came to our house.”

 Despite the past few difficult months, Nicola found strength and support from her friends and fellow students from the School of Pharmacy.
 Speaking about her time at Queen’s, Nicola comments: “I really enjoyed my time at Queen’s.
 One of my highlights is definitely meeting all of the amazing people I have encountered along the way.
 My whole year group encourages and supports each other, something I felt really grateful for, especially during exam time when my dad passed away.”